jlmelville/smallvis/docs/spectral.md

 This returns a symmetrized normalized graph Laplacian (see below) calculated under the assumption that there are all zeros on the diagonal.
 This doesn't have an enormous numerical effect on the output, but caused me some bewilderment.
+*March 7 2026*: At some point the documentation for `scipy.sparse.csgraph.laplacian` was updated to mention that the diagonal is replaced by zeroes so no more bewilderment for future readers.

 *December 11 2021*: I just noticed that the spectral clustering method of Ng, Jordan and Weiss explicitly calls for setting the diagonal of the affinity